 Net income climbed 2.7 percent to $205.8 million, or 47 cents a share, from $200.4 million, or 46 cents, a year earlier.

-VMware is signing more agreements with smaller businesses because many large corporations already have its software, said Rick Sherlund, an analyst at Nomura Holdings Inc. Competition from Microsoft and Oracle Corp.
+VMware, already the biggest provider of virtualization software, is signing more agreements with smaller businesses because many large corporations already have its software, said Rick Sherlund, an analyst at Nomura Holdings Inc. Competition from Microsoft Corp. and Oracle Corp.
 (ORCL:US) also may have forced VMware to reduce prices, he said.

-“Growth has been slowing,” Sherlund wrote in a research report before the results were released.
+“Growth has been slowing,” Sherlund wrote in a research report.
 “Microsoft is having some impact on pricing, more so than any significant shift in market share so far.”

 To contact the reporter on this story: Dina Bass in Seattle at email@example.com